Coy Fish (Koi): Complete Care Guide for Ponds and Tanks

 Pond Size and Depth Requirements

-Aquatic vets and experienced breeders consistently recommend:
+Aquatic veterinarians and experienced breeders consistently recommend:

 - Minimum volume: 1,000 gallons for a starter pond with 3–4 koi